• Early detection via an unrelated CT scan

 An endoscopic ultrasound confirmed that it was cancer.
 Although it seemed operable, when the Memorial Sloan Kettering Cancer Center (MSKCC) surgeon went in, he discovered the cancer had spread to the liver.

 My First Clinical Trial

-I continued my care with Dr. Maeve Lowery, an oncologist at MSKCC.
+I continued my care with oncologist Dr. Maeve Lowery, at MSKCC at that time.
 I began chemotherapy on a phase I/II clinical trial with standard of care gemcitabine and Abraxane and experimental M402.
 Dr. Eileen O’Reilly is the lead investigator on the M402 trial at MSKCC.
 It requires self-administered daily shots.
 The side effects of the Abraxane were difficult: fatigue that seriously affected my quality of life and a general sense of being unwell.
 I rarely had a full day of feeling okay

 This combination was helpful for six months: the cancer on the liver shrunk so that it was barely visible and the growth in the pancreas also shrunk.
 However, on my last CT scan, at the end of March 2016, there had been significant enough growth that my protocol needed to change and I no longer qualified for the clinical trial.

 With the need to make changes, I moved my care to Dr. Allyson Ocean at Weill Cornell Medical Center in New York City.
 Dr. Ocean then referred me for a phase II clinical trial at the University of Pennsylvania.
 The lead investigator at Penn is Dr. Kim Reiss Binder and the trial originates at Johns Hopkins.